Miguel-Ponce01/Maharlika-Republic/README.md

 - **Deployment**: Docker, Nginx

 ---
-*Created with care by Antigravity.*
+*Created with care by Anthon Ponce.*